leifkarlstrom/conduit2d_quasistaticreservoir/README.md

 Prochnow, B., O’Reilly, O., Dunham, E. M., & Petersson, N. A. (2017).
 Treatment of the polar coordinate singularity in axisymmetric wave propagation using high-order summation-by-parts operators on a staggered grid.
 Computers & Fluids, 149, 138-149.

+Axisymmetric code developed by Ossian O'Reilly and Bo Prochnow.